On the strengths of the self-updating process clustering algorithm: The Self-Updating Process

 \subsection{Convergence}

 The self-updating process stops when all the data points no longer move.
 This is called the convergence.
-The convergence of SUP depends on the function $f$. \citet{Chen2} showed that {\it PDD} (positive and decreasing with respect to distance) is a sufficient condition to ensure the convergence.
+The convergence of the self-updating process depends on the function $f$.
+Chen \citep{Chen2} showed that {\it PDD} (positive and decreasing with respect to distance) is a sufficient condition to ensure the convergence.